Ear Wax is a secretion that is naturally found within the ear. It’s purpose is to keep the canal lubricated, and protects your ear against bacteria.

 Wax is composed of oil-based secretions originating from the sebaceous and ceruminous glands within the ear canal, it also contains skin cells.
 The exact amount of each component depends on a variety of factors, such as diet, age, and environment.

-For more information about Microsuction or our mobile clinic in, Market Weighton Surgery please go to our Contact Us page.
+For more information about Microsuction and how to book, please go to our Contact Us page.